Personal, Social, Health & Economic Education (PSHE)

-In Personal, Social, Health & Citizenship Education (PSHCE), pupils learn about themselves as developing individuals and as members of their community, building on their own previous experiences.
-They learn the basic rules and skills for keeping themselves healthy and safe and for behaving well.
-They have opportunities to show they can take some responsibility for themselves and their environment.
-They begin to learn about their own and other people’s feelings and become aware of the views, needs and rights of other children and older people.
-As members of a class and school community, they learn social skills such as how to share, take turns, play, help others, resolve simple arguments and resist bullying.
+Personal, Social, Health & Economic Education (PSHE) helps to develop children’s knowledge and awareness regarding a range of issues, such as positive relationships, supporting others, accessing help/guidance whilst providing the opportunity for critical and reflective thinking.
+The children learn about their own and other people’s feelings and become aware of the views, needs and rights of other children and older people.
+As member of a class and school community, they learn social skills such as how to share, take turns, play, help others, resolve simple arguments and resist bullying.
 They begin to take an active part in the life of their school and its neighbourhood.
 PSHE provides an ideal subject to address and reflect upon the values, skills and attitudes required in order to promote the responsible use of the internet and other technologies, whilst increasing awareness of the risks (both positive and negative).

-PSHCE is delivered through a variety of learning opportunities, such as: in designated PSHCE lessons and circle times; in other curriculum subjects; through the enrichment of assemblies, visitors to school and visits out of school.
+These are taught through a variety of learning opportunities such as designated PSHE lessons and circle times, in other curriculum subjects, through the enrichment of assemblies, visitors to the school and visits out of school.

-The Progression of Skills for PSHCE from Reception to Year 2 can be found here.
-(PDF, 313.21 kB)
+The Progression of Skills for PSHE from Reception to Year 2 can be found here: (PDF, 263.92 kB).